Acupuncture for depression – does it work?

 Acupuncture for pain and depression

-An extra support to come off medication
+Acupuncture as an extra support to come off medication

-Many people using antidepressants would like to be medication free but find it hard to come off these drugs, even though they are not addictive.
+Many people using antidepressants would like to be medication free but find it hard to come off these drugs, even though they are not considered addictive.
 Discontinuation symptoms, although self limiting, can be distressing and unpredictable and it can be that the time to come off never seems quite right.

-The care I offer is bespoke and tailor made to suit an individuals needs.
+Our York research (see Schroer et al, 2009) had suggested that those coming off antidepressants would greatly value acupuncture as an extra support and I offer care that is bespoke and tailor made to suit an individuals needs should clients wish to have this extra support to come off anti depressant medication.
 Since I am not medically qualified I recommend that your GP is informed about your decision to come off medication to help with the discontinuation, so we can, if desired, work together as a team.